 As much as I try to love tea…I’m totally a coffee person.
 But my blood pressure (and nervousness) lately has been a concern and I need to cut down on the caffiene…so I just bought this Taza Chai Vanilla Caramel tea a couple weeks ago to replace some of the coffee (too much coffee) I’ve been drinking.
 I don’t add milk or sugar to it even though it would be AWESOME with either of those two, I’m sure.
 I quite like it all by itself.
 I got mine at Target, where, TBH, I pretty much get everything.

 In a previous post I mentioned I’m a Birchbox fan(atic) and it might just be because the boxes they send are pretty fricken adorable, but the products are decent as well.
 If you’ve not done the whole subscription box thing before, there’s some initial setup involved but Birchbox has their sh*t together so the procedure is painless.
 You register your account, take a quiz to list your preferences, and setup your payment info ($10, shipping included).
 You get 5 products, one of them is full size.
 I’ve received my box consistently around the same time each month, nothing is missing and usually my samples are spot on as far as my preferences/beauty profile goes (which I cannot say for some other services, like Ipsy).
 I subscribed to both Birchbox and Ipsy for twelve months to compare services.
 In January I canceled my Ipsy and kept Birchbox.
-After you sample the goods you can go online and leave reviews…each review earns you points toward purchases on the site.
-I saved quite a bit on hair stuff last year using my points.
-‘Nuf said.
+After you sample the goods you can go online and leave reviews…each review earns you points toward purchases on the site (update: BIRCHBOX NO LONGER AWARDS POINTS FOR REVIEWS-only purchases earn points now).

 I really don’t do much with my hair anymore…or maybe I should say: it does what it wants.
 Currently, I’ve got curly moppy lob situation going on…my hair is fine but there’s a bunch of it (thankfully).
 Right now I’ve got highlights camouflaging most of the white hairs.
 I’ve been using this Palmer’s Coconut Oil Hair Milk Smoothie as a leave-in treatment after I shampoo/condition (once a week) and then in the morning I spray a mixture of the stuff plus water all over to perk up the curls I completely wreck overnight and that’s all I do, really simple.
 You can get it at Walmart, Target or other drug stores.
 It’s super affordable, like $6.